stackworx/formik-mui/docs/docs/api/mui.md

 title: MUI
 ---

-The following props are always excluded: `name, value, error`, and additional ones where it makes sense
+The following props are always excluded: `name`, `value`, `error`, and additional ones where it makes sense.

 ## Autocomplete